Dr Morn Capper

 Morn is an active researcher exploring relations of power and identity, past and present.
 Her research explores the development of Anglo-Saxon Mercia, its lordship and leadership, frontiers, and relations (political, cultural, social and economic).
 Her interdisciplinary Heritage research analyses how archaeological discoveries and relics are preserved and impact on modern people, places and communities via heritage preservation.

-Morn is passionate about research projects and outreach promoting sustainable heritage management, community engagement, learning and volunteering, namely:
+Morn is passionate about research projects and outreach promoting sustainable heritage management, community engagement, learning and volunteering, most recently:

 • Female Medieval leadership: Aethelflaed, Lady of the Mercians: travelling exhibition, public conference, book and gallery contribution at Tamworth Castle Museum, with the Universities of Tamworth and Keele.